multi-io/mydocs-pub/unfs/udp-possible-bug/readme.txt

-Situation: I have unfs3 running on a small nfs server (machine named tick (IP: 192.168.142.1)), which exports its /home to a machine named tack (IP: 192.168.142.2):
+Situation: unfs3 server running on a small nfs server (machine named tick (IP: 192.168.142.1; see ipstacks-config.txt for details)), exports its /home to a machine named tack (IP: 192.168.142.2):

 [root@tick ~]# cat /etc/exports
 /home        tack(rw,no_subtree_check,root_squash)